California gold rush: Longer-term

-California's name became indelibly connected with the Gold Rush, and fast success in a new world became known as the "California Dream."
+California's name became indelibly connected with the gold rush, and fast success in a new world became known as the "California Dream".
 California was perceived as a place of new beginnings, where great wealth could reward hard work and good luck.
 Historian H. W. Brands noted that in the years after the Gold Rush, the California Dream spread across the nation:

 Overnight California gained the international reputation as the "golden state".
 Generations of immigrants have been attracted by the California Dream.
 California farmers, oil drillers, movie makers, airplane builders, computer and microchip makers, and "dot-com" entrepreneurs have each had their boom times in the decades after the Gold Rush.

-In addition, the standard route shield of state highways in California is in the shape of a miner's spade to honor the California Gold Rush.
+In addition, the standard route shield of state highways in California is in the shape of a miner's spade to honor the California gold rush.
 Today, the aptly named State Route 49 travels through the Sierra Nevada foothills, connecting many Gold Rush-era towns such as Placerville, Auburn, Grass Valley, Nevada City, Coloma, Jackson, and Sonora.
-This state highway also passes very near Columbia State Historic Park, a protected area encompassing the historic business district of the town of Columbia; the park has preserved many Gold Rush-era buildings, which are presently occupied by tourist-oriented businesses.
+This state highway also passes very near Columbia State Historic Park, a protected area encompassing the historic business district of the town of Columbia; the park has preserved many gold rush-era buildings, which are presently occupied by tourist-oriented businesses.

 Cultural references

-The literary history of the Gold Rush is reflected in the works of Mark Twain (The Celebrated Jumping Frog of Calaveras County), Bret Harte (A Millionaire of Rough-and-Ready), Joaquin Miller (Life Amongst the Modocs), and many others.
+The literary history of the gold rush is reflected in the works of Mark Twain (The Celebrated Jumping Frog of Calaveras County), Bret Harte (A Millionaire of Rough-and-Ready), Joaquin Miller (Life Amongst the Modocs), and many others.

+The San Francisco 49ers, a professional American football team based in the San Francisco Bay Area and competing in the National Football League, are named after miners.